 Recently, Google added the ability to add Google Drive video files to a Slides presentation.
 It’s a great new feature for schools, but it’s not what this blog post is about.
 Confused?
 Bear with me, because there was an additional feature added at the same time that didn’t get a lot of attention.
 I found it by accident, and I think it is a useful option to know about it so I wanted to share it here in case you find it useful too!

 I was contacted recently by someone who wanted to create an interactive presentation on the iPad.
 Well, there are lots of ways to do that, but I wasn’t sure exactly what they meant or what they wanted to achieve over and above a standard presentation.
 Polls?
 Quizzes?
 Videos?
 Live broadcasts?
 As it turned out, it was none of the above.
-What they really wanted was to be able to recreate the effect you can see demonstrated in the video below:
+What they really wanted was the ability for students to interact with the presentation in a non-linear way.

 So, how do they do that?
 It’s easier than you might think and really just comes down to adding links to images that will jump you from one slide to another based on where you want to go in your presentation.
 This technique has been around for a while and was probably first seen in desktop versions of PowerPoint.
 However, not everyone knows you can do this on an iPad, so here’s what to do if you want to try it yourself.